Derek Smart, Ph.D. – President / Lead Developer / Chief Technical Officer, 3000AD, Inc.

 Over the years, he has been a prominent industry player and regarded as one of the quintessential indie developers.
 An eccentric and vocal personality, Derek and his games have been featured in many print and online publications, including Computer Gaming World which wrote an in-depth profile in issue #201 (April 2001) based on a visit by EIC Jeff Green.
 In his closing statements, Jeff Green called Derek “Smart, Witty, Stubborn, Angry, Tenacious, Loyal, Thoughtful, Obsessive & Proud”.

-Based in Fort Lauderdale, FL, his solely owned company, 3000AD, Inc, which employs contract personnel from all over the world, has developed fifteen PC video games based on his industry recognized Battlecruiser and Universal Combat brands.
+Based in South Florida, his solely owned company, 3000AD, Inc, which employs contract personnel from all over the world, has developed fifteen PC video games based on his industry recognized Battlecruiser and Universal Combat brands.
 In the Summer of 2009, two new titles in a new All Aspect Warfare IP were released.

 3000AD has released PC products through various worldwide industry publishers such as Take Two, Interplay, Three-Sixty, Mission Studios, Dreamcatcher Interactive, Akella amongst others.
 In his on going bid to keep his studio a truly independent one, in 2001 he caused quite a stir when he signed the first ever distribution deal with Electronics Boutique, completely bypassing a publisher and releasing his third game, Battlecruiser Millennium, exclusively through the retailer.